YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

             setStorageHelper { model | protectedQuote = newPQuote }

         LogOut ->
-            setStorageHelper { model | username = "", password = "", protectedQuote = "", token = "", errorMsg = "" }
+            ( { model | username = "", password = "", protectedQuote = "", token = "", errorMsg = "" }, removeStorage model )
 ```

-We need to define the type annotation for our `setStorage` port.
-It will accept a Model and return a command message.
+We need to define the type annotation for our `setStorage` and `removeStorage` ports.
+They will accept a Model and return a command message.
 We normally write `Cmd Msg` but the lowercase `msg` is significant because this is an [effect manager](http://guide.elm-lang.org/effect_managers) and needs a specific type.
 The docs are still in progress at the time of writing, but just keep in mind that using `Cmd Msg` here will result in a compiler error (this may change in the future though).
+We don't actually need to pass the model to `removeStorage` but again, we receive a compiler error if we do not.

-Finally, we're going to replace some of our `update` returns with the `setStorageHelper`.
+Finally, we're going to replace some of our `update` returns with the `setStorageHelper` and use the `removeStorage` command for logging out.
 As noted above, this helper will return the tuple that our `update` function expects from all branches, so we won't have to worry about type mismatches.

 We will call our `setStorageHelper` function and pass the model updates that we want to propagate to the app and also save to `localStorage`.
 We're saving the model to storage when the user is successfully granted a token, when they get a protected quote, and when they log out. `GetTokenSuccess` will now also clear the password and error message; there is no reason to save these to storage.
-On logout, we'll clear all saved properties.
+On logout, we'll remove the `localStorage` `model` item.

 Now when we authenticate, `localStorage` will keep our data so when we refresh or come back later, we won't lose our login state.